cozy-creator/aptos-staking/README.md

 - On Aptos, epochs are measured in seconds, not blocks produced.

-### How to publish
+### How to publish this module

-- Go into the module you want to use (i.e., modules/shared-stake-pools)
+- Go into the module you want to use (i.e., modules/shared-stake)
 - run `aptos init`.
 This will generate a new random keypair for you and fund it with tokens initially.
-You may need to request additional tokens from the faucet for publishing large modules
+You may need to request additional tokens from a faucet if you need them.
-- run `aptos account list` and find your authentication key
+- run `aptos account list` and find your account address
-- run `aptos move compile --named-addresses openrails=0xa413044c01d22ce1c821e11e3a9f825da6f839ca4beb1937e960555cde8bb56c` or whatever your authentication key was that was generated above
+- run `aptos move compile --named-addresses openrails=$YOUR_ADDRESS` or whatever your account address is was that was generated above
-- similarly, you can do `aptos move publish --named-addresses openrails=0xa413044c01d22ce1c821e11e3a9f825da6f839ca4beb1937e960555cde8bb56c`
+- similarly, you can do `aptos move publish --named-addresses openrails=$YOUR_ADDRESS`

 ### Gas Cost Benchmarks